geoboom/facemask-workshop/README.md

 1. Type `conda activate base` to **activate Anaconda's base environment**.
 You should see `(base)` beside your name in terminal.
 1. Now run `jupyter notebook` (`jupyter notebook --no-browser` if you're on windows) and this notebook folder should open in Jupyter Notebook on your browser.
    - If you're on windows, copy the url that looks like `http://127.0.0.1..token=..` OR `http://localhost..token=..`displayed in the terminal and paste it in your browser.
 This is the url to your Jupyter Notebook.
    - If for some reason Jupyter Notebook in the browser does not show the files in `notebook/` folder, then go back to terminal and hit CTRL+C to stop the server.
-Once the server has stopped, run `jupyter notebook --no-browser --notebook-dir=.`.
+Once the server has stopped, run `jupyter notebook --no-browser --notebook-dir=.` and try accessing it on the browser again.

 ## Running the frontend (website)